-- The effect and interaction between different type of rudders and propellers, thrusters and their operational advantages and limitations - Advantages and Disadvantages of different types of thrusters; - Contingency planning in case of thruster, rudder and/or propeller failure. - Contingency operation in the event of a partial -blackout - Correct procedures for changeover between manual, joystick and dynamic positioning manoeuvring mode - Effect of a loss of heading when on DP and vessel turn beam to conditions - Safe operation in different weather conditions - Thruster loss at low speed - Manoeuvring without bow thrusters - Emergency ship handling after a worst case failure. - Stopping distance when maintaining heading and round turn. - Effect of external forces on a vessel.
+- 4.7.
+The effect and interaction between different type of rudders and propellers, thrusters and their operational advantages and limitations - 4.8.
+Advantages and Disadvantages of different types of thrusters; - 4.9.
+Contingency planning in case of thruster, rudder and/or propeller failure. - 4.10.
+Contingency operation in the event of a partial blackout - 4.11.
+Correct procedures for changeover between manual, joystick and dynamic positioning manoeuvring mode - 4.12.
+Effect of a loss of heading when on DP and vessel turning beam on to conditions - 4.13.
+Safe operation in different weather conditions - 4.14.
+Thruster loss at low speed - 4.15.
+Manoeuvring without bow thrusters - 4.16.
+Emergency ship handling after a worst case failure. - 4.17.
+Stopping distance when maintaining heading. - 4.18.
+Effect of external forces on a vessel.